-Bosnia: TPP Ugljevik 3 project still fails to meet environmental standards9.
-April 2018. / SEE Energy News
+Bosnia: TPP Ugljevik 3 project still fails to meet environmental standards, SEE Energy News

 The Energy Community Secretariat sent a Reasoned Opinion to Bosnia and Herzegovina (BiH) for its non-compliance with the requirements of the Environmental Impact Assessment Directive.